Competing for millennials in the nursing workforce

 3. Provide open communication from executives and leaders

 One of the quickest ways to lose employees is to keep them in the dark about important news or make big decisions without any input from them.
 Millennials are used to having information at their fingertips.
 They also want to know their voice is heard.
 Learning about important company news at the same time that the general public does will only lower their trust in leadership and make them feel undervalued.

 One way to help create a transparent culture at your organization is by conducting an anonymous employee survey to find out what your nurses want most in their work.
 Then make changes based on their feedback.
 Don’t worry, you can start small.
 Even little changes will help build trust among workers.

 4. Communicate your purpose and provide ways to give back

-This characteristic aligns with many nurses who chose their profession to make a difference in patients’ lives.
+Millennials are value-driven and committed to finding a company that helps them achieve this goal.
+Millennials’ search for ethical, socially minded companies aligns with the interests of many nurses who chose their profession to make a difference in patients’ lives.
 They want authentic leadership and established programs that give back to the community.

+Millennial expert and author Bruce Tulgan recommends mentoring these younger employees, providing them with regular feedback and guidance.
 Ask your nurse supervisors to allocate some of their time to coach new nurses and address their concerns and questions.

 Provide your millennial employees with a mentor to help address a gap in soft skills, which are crucial in the nursing industry.
 This mentor could be another nurse or even a physician who can help them achieve their career goals and remain accountable.
 And of course, emphasize these programs when recruiting new nurses.